Vishalamatt/EE604-Image-Processing/README.md

 # EE604-Image-Processing

-This is a repo which contains all the Assingments of EE604
+This is a repository which contains all the Assingments of EE604